Cobordism Obstructions to Complex Sections II: Torsion Obstructions: Computing the torsion obstruction

 \end{theorem}

 We specifically note that $\eta_R(v_1)=v_1+2t_1$, and $\Delta(t_1)=t_1 \otimes 1+ 1\otimes t_1$.

 \begin{proposition} Let $X$ be a spectrum with torsion-free homology concentrated in even degrees.
 Let $E$ be either $\MU$ or $\mathbf{BP}$ for some prime $p$.
-Then, $E_*(X)\cong \pi_*(E) \otimes_\Z E_*(X;\Z)$ and is torsion-free concentrated in even degrees. \end{proposition} \begin{proof} The Atiyah-Hirzebruch spectral sequence collapses, giving the stated result. \cite{atiyah1961vector} \end{proof}
+Then the generalized theory $E_*(X)\cong \pi_*(E) \otimes_\Z H_*(X;\Z)$ and is torsion-free concentrated in even degrees. \end{proposition} \begin{proof} The Atiyah-Hirzebruch spectral sequence collapses, giving the stated result. \cite{atiyah1961vector} \end{proof}

 Using Proposition \ref{homMTU}, we immediately conclude: